 If we look at device trends, a few things are clear:

 - Design mobile-first..
 Now that the majority of opens occur on mobile devices (and will continue to do so for the foreseeable future), designers have to move on from a fixed-width, table-based approach to email design.
 Instead, look at how to create better experiences using CSS, responsive layouts, web fonts and more.
 In the future, we may even start to use flexbox to create pleasing layouts across a variety of inboxes!

+- But get comfortable with workarounds for desktop and webmail clients..
 Sadly, these email clients aren’t going away anytime soon.
 With 16% of all opens still occurring across Outlook’s desktop clients and an additional 15% being shared between Outlook.com and Gmail alone, both desktop and webmail clients are still very much in use — and will likely continue to be very broken.
-If working with VML isn’t your cup of tea, you have some great email builders to choose from, such as Canvas36.
+If working with VML isn’t your cup of tea, you have some great email builders to choose from, such as Canvas.
 These tools have a lot of insider knowledge built in and are a great starting point for a mobile-ready campaign.

 - Think beyond the click..
 You probably don’t run email campaigns in isolation, so review the experience around them.
 On a mobile device, is it easy to subscribe, click through in a newsletter and then complete a goal (such as creating an account or purchasing an item on your website)?
 If 41% of your subscribers consume mail on a mobile device, then making all post-click interactions as easy as possible is critical.

 Now that we’ve looked at what’s trending, it’s over to you.
 What kinds of email open trends are you seeing, and are they having an effect on how you design and send email campaigns?
 We’d love to hear your experiences in the comments below.